OpenIndiana/oi-docs/docs/handbook/getting-started.md

     Secure boot (UEFI boot path validation) must be disabled (if it is enabled by default) because UEFI secure boot is currently not yet supported.

-    For further information, consult the manufacturers documentation for your computer hardware.
+    For further information, consult the manufacturer's documentation for your computer hardware.
 </div>

 ### Booting the OpenIndiana installer on virtual hardware

 The most efficient way to boot a virtual machine is to boot directly from the DVD ISO file.
-Alternately, you may use host to guest DVD/USB passthrough to boot from physical media.
+Alternately, you may use host-to-guest DVD/USB passthrough to boot from physical media.
 See the notes below for optimizing OpenIndiana for several popular hypervisors.

 | Hypervisor | Configuration Notes